PostgreSQL

 - If you want to migrate to another service provider, we will need to do a full re-sync of your data because the new service provider will not retain the same change tracking data as your original PostgreSQL database.

-- If you want to switch update methods from using logical replication to XMIN
+- If you want to switch the incremental sync method from Logical replication to Query-Based.

 Specific conditions for rescheduled syncs

-In addition to the general conditions for rescheduled syncs, we reschedule syncs for our PostgreSQL connectors under the following conditions:
+In addition to the general conditions for rescheduled syncs, we reschedule syncs for our PostgreSQL connections under the following conditions:

-- When Teleport is not able to capture all changes
+- When Query-Based method is not able to capture all changes.